 Depressional storage areas reduce the rate of stormwater runoff leaving the site since stormwater runoff is retained onsite.
 When the existing runoff rate for the depressional storage area is less than the gross allowable release rate, then the net allowable release rate for the development must be based on the existing runoff rate.
-Additionally, any unrestricted release rate created by the development must also be deducted which further reduces the net allowable release rate.
+Additionally, any unrestricted flow created by the development must also be deducted and further reduces the net allowable release rate.

-The existing runoff rate for the depressional storage area must be calculated with a critical duration analysis for the 2-year, 10-year, and 100-year storm events using an event hydrograph method described in 5.4.3.3.
+The existing runoff rate for the depressional storage area must be calculated for the 100-year storm event with a 24-hour duration using an event hydrograph method described in 5.4.3.3.